How to Say It: Lass-er-ae-shun repair

-A laceration is a tear or cut in the skin, tissue, and/or muscle.
+Laceration repair is cleaning, preparing, and closing a wound.
+A wound is a tear or cut in the skin, tissue, and/or muscle.
 They can vary in length, depth, and width.
-A laceration repair is the act of cleaning, preparing, and closing the wound.

 Reasons for Procedure

-Lacerations that are shallow, small, not bleeding, and clean may not need medical care.
-Antibiotic ointment and a bandage may be all that is needed.
+Small, shallow, and clean wounds may not need medical care.
+They may only need antibiotic ointment and a bandage.

-Lacerations may need medical repair if it has:
+A wound may need medical repair if it:

 Wounds may also need medical care if there is risk of tetanus.
-This is a bacterial infection from dirt, dust or feces.
-Factors that increase your risk of tetanus include a deep wound or contamination with dirt, saliva, or feces.
+This is a bacterial infection from dirt, dust, or feces.

-Medical care may also be used if there is a worry about scarring.
+Medical care may also be used if there is a concern about scarring.

 Prior to Procedure

-This depends on the type of laceration, for example:
+Anesthesia depends on the type of wound.
+For example:

 Description of Procedure

-The wound will be cleaned and prepared.
-Hair the may interfere will be trimmed and smoothed away.
+The wound and area around it will be cleaned and prepared.
+Hair around the area may be trimmed and smoothed away.
 Sterile water will be squirted into the wound.
 This will help wash away dirt and debris.
-A soap or antiseptic may be used to clean to surface around the laceration.

 If necessary, some jagged edges will be cut away.
-This may help the laceration close easier.
+This may help the wound close easier.
 Damaged or dead tissue will be removed to prevent infection.

-Dermabond is a special glue that holds a wound together.
-It is used on the face, arms, legs, and torso.
-It can also be used on small lacerations.
-It is not used for lips, lacerations that are over joints, deep lacerations, or most hand and foot lacerations.
-The laceration will be held shut.
-Next, a thin layer of Dermabond will be applied over the area.
-Warmth may be felt as the glue sets.
-Dermabond will be applied in three coats.
+Skin glue is a special glue that holds a wound together.
+The wound will be held shut.
+Skin glue will be applied over the area in 3 coats.
 The wound will then be held in place for 60 seconds.
-A bandage may be placed over the area over the wound.
+A bandage may then be placed on the area over the wound.

-Hair tying is used for some scalp lacerations.
+Hair tying is used for some scalp wounds.
 Hair will be gathered in a way that pulls the wound shut.
-The hair will then be rubber banded or held together with dermabond so the wound remains shut.
+The hair will then be rubber banded or held together with skin glue.
+This keeps the wound shut.

-Some wounds may put you at a higher risk for a tetanus infection.
-A tetanus vaccination may be given if:
+Some wounds raise the risk of a tetanus infection.
+If needed, a tetanus vaccination may be given.

 How Long Will It Take?

-This depends on the laceration.
+The length of time depends on the wound.
 It may take less than 15 minutes or more than an hour.

-This also depends on the laceration.
-Severe lacerations will be very painful.
-Ask your doctor about pain medicine.
+This also depends on the wound.
+Severe wounds will be very painful.
+Pain medicine and home care will help.

 At the Care Center